JacekMoryto/testing-project-no.-3/README.md

   * (.type() into forms, .click() elements, .select() dynamic and static dropdowns)

+Cypress automation testing of E-commerce web application covering some of the most important areas from the business point of view.

+1. Sign-Up form
+2. Login form
+3. Purchasing a subscription
+4. Purchasing products
+5. Checkout

-(.type() into forms, .click() elements, .check() checkboxes, .select() dynamic and static dropdowns) cookie manipulation
+* (.type() into forms, .click() elements, .check() checkboxes, .select() dynamic and static dropdowns)
+* cookie manipulation
-.each()
+* .each()
-.intercept() API requests
+* .intercept() API requests
-cy.request() to login without use of GUI page object pattern chai and cypress built in assertions custom commands fixtures and other actions
+* cy.request() to login without use of GUI
+* page object pattern
+* chai and cypress built in assertions
+* custom commands
+* fixtures
+* and other actions